-The walk to the Shrine is a short leisurely 20 minute walk.
-There is an extended 2.2 km hike up past the Shrine up to the Taroko Tower and the Bell Tower, however the stairs have been damaged and the trail is closed when we visited (Nov 2018).
-See Photo Here.
+The walk to the Shrine is a short leisurely 20-minute walk.
+There is an extended 2.2 km hike up past the Shrine up to the Taroko Tower and the Bell Tower.
+However, the stairs had been damaged and the trail was closed when we visited (Nov 2018).

 At the Bell Tower, you can see some incredible views of the gorge.
 You can also ring the bell three times and make a wish.